jayCorp/jayCorp.github.io/_posts/2016-08-10-jekyll-references.md

 ## Style content with markdown

 * Markdown is pretty simple, you can probably learn it on the fly using [Jekyll Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

+# Custom domains
+Point a domain at it if you like.
+[Guide] (https://help.github.com/articles/quick-start-setting-up-a-custom-domain/)